 The venue and party was so much fun, and it was also so REAL.
-We departed on the Sun Dream, behind the Doubletree hotel in Fort Lauderdale.
-60 kids, and 7 adults, and we held the ceremony on the middle deck.
+We departed at the Sun Dream Yacht Charters, behind the Doubletree hotel in Fort Lauderdale, FL.
+60 kids, and 7 adults, and we held the Bar Mitzvah ceremony on the middle deck.
 Quite close quarters, but, we did what was important.
 Jesse chanted his Torah and Haftorah portions perfectly, and was a shining example to his friends.
 I have to add, that among these 60 kids, there were quite a few kids that sounded like little Yeshiva-buchers!
 Wow – they knew every single prayer, and I could actually hear half the room chanting the blessing before the Haftorah along with Jesse.
 Now, that’s what I call friends! 🙂

 Then, when I sang Jesse “Lechi Lach”, by Debbie Friedman, the kids were singing along, too, and it was a really moving moment.
 What I loved the most about last night, was that – we didn’t need a big fancy hotel, we didn’t need a DJ that brought 19 of his favorite high energy dancers, and we didn’t need glitz and glamorous entries and departures, we just needed Jesse, his Mom and Dad, his friends – and well, me.
 And you know, I had just as much fun at Jesse’s party as I’ve had anywhere else.
 Jesse – you truly became a Bar Mitzvah last night.
 You did your job.
 You held up your end of the deal.
 You shined.
-And I am so proud.
+And I am so proud that I had the chance to officiate your Bar Mitzvah.
 Yasher Koach!!

 ..pictures to come, as soon as Ronni shares them with me!